DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Some other fog is slightly uneven between each eye
 - Fog glow around the sun / moon is at screen depth under certain weather conditions.
+- Police search lights clip momentarily as the camera passes through the boundary of the light cone.

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------